lite-xl/lite-xl-plugin-manager/SPEC.md

   `files`.
 To pull the whole repository, use `"."`.
 * `post`: Optionally a string which represents a command to run.
 If presented with a dictionary, takes `ARCH` keys, and runs a different command per `ARCH`.
+* `extra`: Optionally a dictionary which holds any desired extra information.

-Any keys not present in this official listing are acceptbale, although they can be ignored by any particular package manager or parser.
+Any keys not present in this official listing render the manifest non-conforming.
+Any extra keys should be placed in `extra`.

 ### Dependencies